-Safed Cheese is a semi-hard salty cheese that originated in the city of Safed.
-And today you can still find the original dairies in the city.
-Let’s begin our visit!
+Safed Cheese is a semi-hard salty cheese originating in the city of Safed.
+And today, you can still find the original dairies in the city.

 In every grocery store in Israel, you can find Safed cheese.
 It is widespread, and we buy it every week.
 So what is Safed cheese?